philiptitus/FionaAgents/README.md

 ### Parallel Pattern
 Used when independent tasks can run simultaneously for speed.
 - Reddit research + Quora research + Freelance research (all at once)

+### Agent Tools Pattern
+Used when agents need to specialize and delegate work to other agents.
+- Researcher agent (finds data) + Main agent (uses research to craft output)

 ### Loop Pattern
 Used for iterative refinement and quality assurance.